rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-all three constants are relative.
+all three constant references are relative.

 #### Constants after the `class` and `module` Keywords